tensorflow/decision-forests/documentation/migration.md

     sampling rate (`subsample` for GBT), and (3) the attribute sampling rate (`num_candidate_attributes_ratio`)

-*   Categorical-set features are more expensive that other features.
+*   Categorical-set features are more expensive than other features.
 The cost is controlled by the `categorical_set_split_greedy_sampling` parameter.

 *   Sparse Oblique features (disabled by default) give good results but are